ziyilin/graal/docs/reference-manual/languages/ruby/options.md

 Options can also be set as JVM system properties, where they have a prefix `polyglot.ruby.`.
 For example `--vm.Dpolyglot.ruby.cexts.remap=true`, or via any other way of setting JVM system properties.
-Finally, options can be set as Graal-SDK polyglot API configuration options.
+Finally, options can be set as GraalVM SDK Polyglot API configuration options.

-The priority for options is the command line first, then the Graal-SDK polyglot API configuration, then system properties last.
+The priority for options is the command line first, then the GraalVM SDK Polyglot API configuration, then system properties last.

 TruffleRuby options, as well as conventional Ruby options and VM options, can